About Sarah

 So I did.
 I started writing.
 Then I stopped.
 Started again.
 Took a class, met some other writers.
 Stopped.
 Started.
 Had twins.
 Wrote some more.
 I was able to finish and publish two novels, with more sitting in my back pocket.

-Today I try to split my time between writing, pottery, design work, and of course, family.
-It’s a busy life, but it’s all good.
+Today I try to split my time between writing, pottery, and of course, family.
+It’s a busy life, but it’s colorful and fun.